-The hotel has undergone some design changes, but it's still exclusively for men.
+The hotel has undergone some design changes but is still exclusively for men.
 Like most capsule hotels in Japan, it has a spacious spa with hot tubs and a sauna.

 Recently the place was rebranded and now runs under the name New Japan Umeda.

-The Singaporean capsule hotel is a great example of where the industry is heading.
+The Singaporean capsule hotel is an excellent example of where the industry is heading.
 Influenced by the Japanese Zen - and obviously, the capsule concept - Kinn takes the beauty of minimalism to another level.

 The design is so clean it can be easily mistaken for a modern art museum.
 And those beautifully carved wooden oval entrances to the capsules are a sight to behold.

-Coffee and biscuits are for free and there is a rooftop terrace overlooking Singapore.
+Coffee and biscuits are free, and a rooftop terrace overlooks Singapore.

 The craze has reached even the Middle East.
 Petra's first capsule hotel rides the trend in an unusual way.

-After a scenic sunset, you can close the curtains and rest in a plush and cozy capsule.
+After a scenic sunset, you can close the curtains and rest in a plush, cozy capsule.

 This New York-inspired "Steel House" sets a new standard for modern city hostels.
 The style is industrial chic, consisting of raw elements, soft textures, and rustic interiors.